openshift/machine-config-operator/docs/OnceFrom.md

 # Testing once-from mode

-Generally, machine-config-operator developers test their code against running clusters (see `HACKING.md`) which are usually running RHCOS.

-But once-from should generally be used on a machine not connected to a cluster.
+Once-from should generally be used on a machine not connected to a cluster.
 You can use for example a traditional CentOS 7 machine;
 this could be anything from a cloud instance to a Vagrant Box or even a physical install.